-- ndcg: Normalized Discounted Cumulative Gain - map: Mean Average Precision - ndcg@n, map@n: 'n' can be assigned as an integer to cut off the top positions in the lists for evaluation. - ndcg-, map-, ndcg@n-, map@n-: In XGBoost, NDCG and MAP will evaluate the score of a list without any positive samples as 1.
-By adding "-" in the evaluation metric XGBoost will evaluate these score as 0 to be consistent under some conditions. - poisson-nloglik: negative log-likelihood for Poisson regression - gamma-nloglik: negative log-likelihood for gamma regression - cox-nloglik: negative partial log-likelihood for Cox proportional hazards regression - gamma-deviance: residual deviance for gamma regression - tweedie-nloglik: negative log-likelihood for Tweedie regression (at a specified value of the tweedie_variance_power parameter) - aft-nloglik: Negative log likelihood of Accelerated Failure Time model.
+- ndcg@n, map@n, pre@n: n can be assigned as an integer to cut off the top positions in the lists for evaluation. - ndcg-, map-, ndcg@n-, map@n-: In XGBoost, the NDCG and MAP evaluate the score of a list without any positive samples as 1.
+By appending "-" to the evaluation metric name, we can ask XGBoost to evaluate these scores as 0 to be consistent under some conditions. - poisson-nloglik: negative log-likelihood for Poisson regression - gamma-nloglik: negative log-likelihood for gamma regression - cox-nloglik: negative partial log-likelihood for Cox proportional hazards regression - gamma-deviance: residual deviance for gamma regression - tweedie-nloglik: negative log-likelihood for Tweedie regression (at a specified value of the tweedie_variance_power parameter) - aft-nloglik: Negative log likelihood of Accelerated Failure Time model.
 See Survival Analysis with Accelerated Failure Time for details. - interval-regression-accuracy: Fraction of data points whose predicted labels fall in the interval-censored labels.
 Only applicable for interval-censored data.
 See Survival Analysis with Accelerated Failure Time for details. - seed [default=0] - Random number seed.
 This parameter is ignored in R package, use set.seed() instead. - seed_per_iteration [default= false] - Seed PRNG determnisticly via iterator number.